 D is a characteristic linear dimension (traveled length of the fluid; hydraulic diameter etc.)

 ρ fluid density (kg/m3),

 ν kinematic viscosity (m2/s); ν = μ / ρ.

 - Laminar flow.
 For practical purposes, if the Reynolds number is less than 2000, the flow is laminar.
 The accepted transition Reynolds number for flow in a circular pipe is Red,crit = 2300.

 - Transitional flow.
-At Reynolds numbers between about 2000 and 4000 the flow is unstable as a result of the onset of turbulence.
+At Reynolds numbers between about 2000 and 4000, the flow is unstable due to the onset of turbulence.
 These flows are sometimes referred to as transitional flows.

 - Turbulent flow.
 If the Reynolds number is greater than 3500, the flow is turbulent.
 Most fluid systems in nuclear facilities operate with turbulent flow.

 Turbulent Velocity Profile